Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Analyzing and exploiting symmetries

 \subsection{Strategy for the proof of the main result}

 So far, we have an infinite family of graphs $\left\{H_k\right\}$ with nice symmetries.
-In Lemma~\ref{lem61}(i) we derived a family of facets of $\STAB(H_k)$.
-Then, in Proposition~\ref{propABalancing}, we established a useful tool which guarantees for every integer $k \geq 2$, the existence of a symmetrized point $x'$ in $\LS_+^p(H_k)$ using the existence of an arbitrary point $x$ in $\LS_+^p(H_k)$, where $p$ is an arbitrary non-negative integer.
-The dual counterpart of this symmetrization is given by Lemma~\ref{lem61}(ii) which presents a (symmetrized) valid inequality for $\STAB(H_k)$.
-Due to the symmetries of $H_k$, these graphs admit $\A$-balancing automorphisms which provide us with points $x' \in \LS_+^p(H_k)$ and valid inequalities $a^{\top} x \leq \beta$ of $\STAB(H_k)$ of high $\LS_+$-rank, such that $x'$ is an optimal solution (or a nearly optimal solution) of
+In Lemma~\ref{lem61}(i) we derived a family of facets of $\STAB(H_k)$, and then showed in Lemma~\ref{lem61}(ii) that these facets imply a symmetrized valid inequality for $\STAB(H_k)$.
+Notably, the left hand side of this symmetrized inequality only has two distinct entries --- one for the vertices in $[k]_0 \cup [k]_2$, and the other for vertices in $[k]_1$.

-and $x'$ as well as the normal vector $a$ of high $\LS_+$-rank valid inequality both have at most two distinct entries, each.
-Therefore, for every non-negative integer $p$ and for every integer $k \geq 2$, we can focus on a two dimensional shadow $\Phi(\LS_+^p(H_k))$ of $\LS_+^p(H_k)$.
-We also have a complete characterization of $\Phi(\STAB(H_k))$ for every integer $k\geq 2$ (Lemma~\ref{lem62a}).
+Also, due to the symmetries of $H_k$, these graphs admit $\A$-balancing automorphisms.
+Using that and Proposition~\ref{propABalancing}, we can use an arbitrary point $x \in \LS_+^p(H_k)$ to derive a symmetrized point $x' \in \LS_+^p(H_k)$ for every $k \geq 2$ and $p \geq 0$.
+In particular, using the $\A$-balancing automorphisms described in~\eqref{eqS2balancing}, we are assured that the symmetrized $x'$ has at most two distinct entries --- one for vertices in $[k]_0 \cup [k]_2$, and one for vertices in $[k]_1$.